 Taking advantage of our location in the heart of the nation’s capital, you'll have the opportunity to engage with policy think tanks and organizations that defend and work in areas of civil, economic, labor, and human rights.
 You'll study the components that shape and impact public policy and interact with leaders and lawyers that turn ideas into action.
 You'll also examine D.C. beyond the monuments and learn about its rich social justice history and the city's current challenges around inequality and inequity.

-You'll register for one of eight distinctive tracks: Gender Justice, LGBT Justice, Racial Justice, Labor Justice, Environmental Justice, Disability Justice, Justice for Religious Minorities, or Immigrant Justice.
+You'll register for one of five distinctive tracks: Environmental Justice, Gender Justice, Immigrant Justice, Labor Justice, or Racial Justice.
 In each track, you’ll gain valuable exposure to core theories and work in groups to explore and implement advocacy strategies that promote public awareness-building and policy reform.
 This includes organizing a participatory teach-in with members of the community to engage thoughtfully in proposing sustainable interventions that affect short-term relief and long-term social change.

 Build awareness of key concepts related to social justice and public policy